-In light of the Covid-19 situation, as of April 2020 the Committee foresees that we will not be able to host any in-person meetings before December 2020 at the earliest.
-The Committee is actively exploring how to run a programme of virtual events until our normal activities can restart.
-Have a look at our diary of events on the Covid-19 hub page for details.
+In light of the Covid-19 situation, we wil not be running any in-person meetings before January 2021 at the earliest.
+The Committee is actively exploring with our speakers and competition judges how we can run a programme of virtual events for the first half of our 2020-21 season.

-For the time being we have decided to retain details of the programme here on the web site – but please understand the context in which we are presenting the information.
+For the time being we have decided to retain details of the original programme here on the web site to give a flavour of what was planned – but please understand the context in which we are presenting the information.

 You do not have to be a member to attend our normal events.
 Simply turn up on the evening for a taster of what we can offer.